qqqpos/entree/README.md

-# Entrée Point Of Sales - Open Source
+# Entrée Point Of Sales - A Open Source with Restaurant Users Feedback Driven POS

 Entrée is a free & easy to use POS system.